qwx9/notes/net/todo/proj/sce/networking.md

 - graphical server only: toggle for no graphics, otherwise provide a godmode that works exactly the same

-local server by default; *argv != nil → remote; -L: listen on port -P

-give units unique identifiers between client and server so we don't guess number of units for other teams, we get a large enough range instead
-8 teams → 32 - 3 bits (4 if observer, but that has no units)

-don't execute any command client side until server has signed off?
-"prediction": execute before server gives the command, but be ready to resync

 ## random notes for now

-- networking
-	. recvbuf and sendbuf for accumulating messages to flush to all clients . server: spawn server + local client (by default)
- 	. client: connect to server
- 	. both initialize a simulation, but only the server modifies state
-- command line: choose whether or not to spawn a server and/or a client (default: both)
 - client: join observers on connect
 - program a lobby for both client and server
  	. server: kick/ban ip's, rate limit, set teams and rules